DaveGuevara/BrewCoffeeCompany/README.md

 ## Contribute
+Lead Programmer: David Guevara
+Programmer: Rholand Abrahantes

-This is a work in-progress and
+This is a work in-progress.

 ## Connect